tl;dr: “Time Is Death” is NWOBHM on steroids.

 If the answer to all of these questions is “yes”, then keep reading.

-LUCIFER’S HAMMER is a quintet hailing from Chile and despite their name, which points to WARLORD, their gig is strictly NWOBHM.
+LUCIFER’S HAMMER is a quintet hailing from Chile and despite their name holding a reference to WARLORD‘s opus, they keep their gig NWOBHM-only.

 The band recently released their second full-length album, “Time Is Death”, and I’d say it’s a true homage to the glorious UK metal scene of the 80s.
-You can tell for yourselves just by looking at the band members’ nicknames, their t-shirts and overall looks.
-As expected, the cover illustration couldn’t deviate from all these and really strikes a reference to John Martin’s painting on ANGEL WITCH’s S/T album cover (mostly due to the dominant red colors).
+You can tell for yourselves just by looking at the band members’ nicknames, their t-shirts and overall look.
+As expected, the cover illustration couldn’t deviate from all these and really strikes a reference to John Martin’s painting on ANGEL WITCH’s S/T album cover, mostly due to the dominant red colors and overall ominous feeling.

-Produced by the band and released by Stormspell Records, “Time Is Death” consists of seven tracks and runs for about 40 mins in total, not leaving much room for fillers.
+Produced by the band and released by Stormspell Records, “Time Is Death” consists of seven tracks and runs for about 40 mins, not leaving much room for fillers.
 If you are into bands like ANGEL WITCH, IRON MAIDEN and WITCHFYNDE, then you’re going to love these guys.
-With galloping/dual guitar riffs, blazing guitar solos and rocking vocals being their bread and butter, they practically play NWOBHM on steroids, loud and raw.
+With galloping drums and bass segments, harmonized melodies and blazing guitar solos, and vocals which feel like they’re taken out of a Martin Birch tracking session being their bread and butter, they practically play NWOBHM on steroids; loud and raw.

 My picks from this one would be the opening track “Time is Death”, “Lady Dark” and “Traitors of the Night”.
 Shout-out for some of the coolest guitar solos I’ve listened to in a while.